 The aluminum telescopic handles are fixed outside of the bag so it doesn't eat up packing space.
 The durable ballistic nylon case also protects your items even if your bag ends up being tossed around.

 There are two compartments that both open clam-shell style.

-The front compartment holds the suits and features a tri-fold panel with restraining side panels to keep your suit in place.
+The front compartment holds the suits and is a tri-fold garment bag.
+It has restraining side panels to keep your suit in place.
 It can fit up to two suits (or three for the ladies).